 Please note that certain countries outside of the EU may restrict the import of our products.
 Please check your local import regulations, and note that you may be liable to pay a cost associated with your purchase.

 Yes, we do offer samples.
-Please contact us at firstname.lastname@example.org for more information.
+Please contact us for more information.

-Please note, we offer samples so that you can see how the collagen tastes and whether it is suitable for you to consume and eventually purchase if you choose to do so.
-It is not expected that you will start to see visible results from taking the sample as it is enough for a few days and collagen can take anything from 4-12 weeks before you start to notice results, (although for some people this can be sooner!)
+Please note, we offer samples so that you can see how the product tastes and whether it is suitable for you to consume and eventually purchase if you choose to do so.
+It is not expected that you will start to see visible results from taking the sample, as it is only enough for a few days whereas it will take anything from 4-12 weeks before you start to notice results, (although for some people this can be sooner!)

-You can click here to buy our collagen supplements.
+You can click here to buy our supplements.